waikato-datamining/tensorflow/image_classification/README.md

                           input std (default: 255)
     --top_x TOP_X         output only the top K labels; use <1 for all (default:
                           5)
+    --output_format TYPE  the output format for the predictions (default: plaintext)
+    --output_file FILE    the file to write the predictions, uses stdout if not provided (default: None)
   ```

 * For polling images in a directory and making continous predictions with CSV companion files, use